thumbor/thumbor/docs/round_corners.rst

 Arguments
 ---------

-a\|b - amount of pixels to use as radius.
-The argument b is not required, but it specifies the second value for the ellipse used for the radius.
+- ``a|b`` - amount of pixels to use as radius.
+The argument ``b`` is not required, but it specifies the second value for the ellipsis used for the radius.

-transparent - Optional.
+- ``transparent`` - Optional.
 If set to true/1, the background will be transparent.

 Examples
 --------